samderlust/bdd_flutter/README.md

 A powerful Flutter package that simplifies Behavior Driven Development (BDD) by automatically generating test files from Gherkin feature files.
 Write expressive tests in plain English using Given/When/Then scenarios and let BDD Flutter handle the boilerplate code generation.

+## 🚨 Breaking Changes in v1.0.0

+- The package no longer uses `build_runner`.
+Instead, it now uses a simpler CLI approach:
+  1. Remove `build_runner` from your dev_dependencies if you added it previously
+  2. Use `dart run bdd_flutter build` to generate test files
+  3. Generated files will use the `.bdd.dart` extension for better clarity

+To migrate:

+1. Remove build_runner if present in your dev_dependencies
+2. If you want to keep current test files, consider add `.feature` file paths into `bdd_config.yaml` under `ignore_features` section (see [Configuration](#-configuration) for more details)

 ## ✨ Features

 - 📝 Parse `.feature` files written in Gherkin syntax